-You might also like this delicious pork medallions in fig cream recipe!
+You might also like this delicious stuffed keto pork tenderloin recipe!

 This is one of those recipes I tend to make more often in the fall.
 I guess it has to do with the apple fever that comes about at this time of the year.
 My husband’s mom always used to make fried apples with her pork roasts so he really loves this creamy low carb pork tenderloin recipe.

 I love apples.
 I like that they are sweet, but not too sweet, crunchy and juicy and best of all they are good for you.
 These days there are many different types of apples to pick from.
 Today I used a Fuji apple because it’s my favorite.
 You should use your favorite in this dish as long as it has some sweetness to it.

 However if you want to lower the carbs in this recipe you could use Granny Smith apples and leave the skin on for it’s fiber content.
 Granny Smith apples have the lowest net carb count of all the varieties.
 For more information check out this article on apples on a low carb diet.